A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time

 Wilkinson, Leland.
 1999. \emph{The Grammar of Graphics}.
 Statistics and Computing.
 New York: Springer.

-Yang, Chenyang, Eric Breck, and Steven Euijong Whang.
+Yang, Chenyang, Rachel A. Brower-Sinning, Grace A. Lewis, and Christian Kaestner.
 2022. {``Data Leakage in Notebooks: Static Detection and Better Processes.''} In \emph{Proceedings of the 37th {IEEE/ACM} International Conference on Automated Software Engineering}, 1--12. \url{https://doi.org/10.1145/3551349.3556918}.

 \end{CSLReferences}